folio-org/okapi/doc/guide.md

 ```

 The install rule also runs a few tests.
 Tests should not fail.
-If they do, please report it and turn to `mvn install -DskipTests`.
+If they do, please report it and in the mean time fall back to `mvn install -DskipTests`.

 If successful, the output of `mvn install` should have this line near
 the end: